First 100 days of the Biden presidency: Immigration policy

-Biden campaigned on the promise he would roll back President Trump's hard-line stance on immigration.
-Shortly after taking office, he ended construction on the southern border wall.
-Biden had pledged to raise the Trump-era immigration cap from 15,000 people a year to 125,000, but backtracked on this promise shortly after becoming President, citing humanitarian concerns.
-His administration worked to protect hundreds of thousands of immigrants, mainly from Venezuela and Myanmar, from deportation.
+Biden campaigned on the promise he would roll back President Trump's hard-line stance on illegal immigration.
+Shortly after taking office, he ended construction on the Mexico–United States border wall.
+Biden had pledged to raise the Trump-era immigration cap from 15,000 people a year to 125,000, but backtracked on this promise shortly after becoming president, citing humanitarian concerns.
+His administration worked to protect hundreds of thousands of illegal immigrants, mainly from Venezuela and Myanmar, from deportation.
 Lack of significant action has drawn criticism, especially since Biden has failed to deliver on many of his immigration-related promises.

 Foreign policy

 Rejoining international organizations

-On June 1, 2017, President Trump announced that the United States would cease participation in the 2015 Paris Agreement on climate change mitigation.
+On June 1, 2017, President Trump announced that the United States would pull out of the 2015 Paris Agreement on climate change mitigation.
 The withdrawal took place on November 4, 2020, one day after the 2020 election.
 Following the election, President-Elect Biden pledged to rejoin the agreement, which he did on his first day in office.
 The United States formally rejoined the agreement on February 19, 2021.

-President Trump also announced plans to withdraw the United States from the World Health Organization effective as of July 6, 2021, accusing the WHO of being under China's control.
+In July 2020, President Trump formally announced plans to withdraw the United States from the World Health Organization, accusing the WHO of being under China's control.
+The withdrawal was to be effective as of July 6, 2021.
 In a letter to UN Secretary-General Antonio Guteres on January 20, 2021, President Biden stated that the United States would resume funding the WHO.

-China–US relations
+China

-The Biden administration has made competing with China a top priority.
-The United States has sanctioned Chinese officials over human rights abuses and kept in place the tariffs introduced during the Trump administration.
+The Biden administration made competing with China a top priority.
+The United States sanctioned Chinese officials over human rights abuses and kept in place the tariffs which were introduced by the Trump administration.
 Biden has emphasized the importance of rebuilding ties with allies to counter Chinese growth.

 Defense

-By the time Biden took office, the US military budget was at an all-time high—the Trump administration had requested a budget of over $740 billion for FY 2020.
-Biden has promised to repair relationships with allies, and stated that the United States was "fully committed" to the NATO alliance.
+When Biden took office, the US military budget was at an all-time high—the Trump administration had requested a budget of over $740 billion for FY 2020.
+Biden promised to repair relationships with allies, and stated that the United States was "fully committed" to the NATO alliance.
 During his address to the Munich Security Conference, he said that the United States would "earn back [its] position of trusted leadership."